Scentsy releases two catalogs per year – one in February and one in August. The month prior to a new catalog is known as transition month.

-Historically in February and August of each year, most current Scentsy products are 10% off to make room for the upcoming new season.
-There are a few exceptions such as our licensed products like Major League Baseball and Colleges and Universities.
+Historically in January and July of each year, most current Scentsy products are 10% off to make room for the upcoming new season.
+There are a few exceptions such as our licensed products like NFL and Disney.
 Also, our charity products are not discounted.
 There may be a few others, but for simplicity, remember most are 10% off in those months.

 Enhanced Starter Kit

 Also, historically new consultants who join Scentsy during one of the transition months will get the current season catalogs and scent testers in their starter kit and as a bonus they will also get the new upcoming season catalogs and scent testers.
 This is something to think about for consultants who are considering joining in June or December, because if they wait a few more weeks they can get the extra contents.

 However, that said, the best time to join is when you are ready to get started.
 That new excitement is gold and you don’t want that to wane while you’re waiting for the enhanced starter kit.
 Consider this: It’s 5 June and you want to join Scentsy.
 If you wait a little more than three weeks you can get the upcoming new testers and books.
 But you’ll have three weeks to potentially doubt yourself or to lose the excitement.
 Or you can join on 5 June, get the current season starter kit and start selling right away, earn a commission for June sales to purchase upcoming catalogs and scent testers and already have new customers who want to re-book or reorder in July or August.

 Whereas, if it’s 18 June, then you may want to reconsider since 1 July isn’t that far away.
 You could still lay the ground work for the launch of your new business 1 July and let your contacts know to watch for your Grand Opening.
 Weigh all your options when you are nearing a transition month.

 If you have someone who wants to join your team and asks when is the best time they should join, your response should be something like:

 “The best time to join is when you’re ready to jump in.
 Here are a few factors to consider …”